-Staff Finding: The proposal allows the small cottage to continue to be use for residential but also allows for structural upgrades and additions that will allow it to continue as a habitable and rentable property.
+Staff Finding: Complies as Proposed.
+The proposal allows the small cottage to continue to be use for residential but also allows for additional upgrades, such as a garage, that will allow it to continue as a habitable and rentable property.

 2. The historic character of a property will be retained and preserved.
 The removal of distinctive materials or alteration of features, spaces, and spatial relationships that characterize a property will be avoided.

-Staff Finding: No distinct materials or features will be removed from the building.
+Staff Finding: Complies as Proposed.
+No distinct materials or features will be removed from the building.
 All material replacement will be with in-kind materials as conditioned.